Instagram logoYouTube logoTikTok logoLinkedIn logoX social logoFacebook logo

 A 401(k) is a retirement account you get through an employer.
 You can put part of your paycheck into the account, and the money is meant to be used once you reach retirement age.
 Some employers add to your account too, often through something called a “match.”

 One unique feature of 401(k)s is the contribution limit.
-In 2025, you can contribute up to $23,500 if you’re under 50, and an additional $7,500 as a catch-up contribution if you’re 50 or over.
+In 2025, you can contribute up to $23,500 to a 401(k) if you’re under 50, and $31,000 if you’re 50 or older (including the $7,500 catch-up contribution).
+In 2026, the limits increase to $24,500 for those under 50, and $32,500 for those 50 or older (including the $8,000 catch-up contribution).
 That’s much higher than what you can put into an IRA, which we’ll cover in a moment.

 Another thing to know is vesting.
 While your own contributions are always yours, some of your employer’s contributions may only fully belong to you after you’ve stayed at the company for a certain number of years.
 This is called a vesting schedule.